wq1701/fishtouch/README.md

 # fish touch

-Programs used to simulate mouse/keyboard activity to prevent PC asleep.
+Programs used to simulate mouse/keyboard activity to prevent PC from sleeping.

 To use one of them,